Ben-Gurion’s Remarks on Pakistan After Arab-Israeli War

 We must exploit this base to strike and defeat Pakistanis, who are enemies of Jews and Zionism, using all available covert and secret strategies.
 David Ben-Gurion, the first Israeli prime minister, made this statement during a Knesset speech in December 1949.

-Pakistan’s Military Involvement in the Arab-Israeli Wars
+Pakistan in the Arab–Israeli Wars

 Although Pakistan is geographically distant from Israel, its military played a crucial role in the Arab-Israeli conflicts, particularly the wars of 1967 and 1973.
 The Pakistani military, particularly the Pakistan Air Force (PAF), sent pilots and ground forces to support Arab nations.
 PAF pilots, renowned for their professionalism, engaged Israeli fighter jets and scored several successes during these wars, enhancing Pakistan’s standing in the Arab world.

 This direct involvement turned Pakistan into a formidable adversary for Israel.
-Ben-Gurion’s concerns in France were not unfounded.
+Ben-Gurion’s concerns in France were valid.
 What David Ben-Gurion said about Pakistan in France after the Arab-Israeli war highlighted Israel’s concern over Pakistan’s increasing involvement in the region.
 Israel felt threatened, especially considering Pakistan’s military effectiveness in supporting the Arab cause.

 While Israel has always been wary of its Arab neighbors and Iran, Ben-Gurion sees Pakistan as an even greater threat.
 Pakistan’s military achievements in the Arab-Israeli wars made it clear that it was a formidable opponent.
 What David Ben-Gurion said about Pakistan in France after the Arab-Israeli war reflected his belief that Pakistan posed a unique danger to Israel, more so than Iran or any of the combined Arab states.